defold/doc/docs/en/manuals/ios.md

 * The signer needs a certificate installed on his/her computer.
 * The signer needs a mobile provisioning profile on his/her computer.
-* The signer needs to collect all the UDIDs from other members and add these to his/hers mobile provisioning file.
+* The signer needs to collect all the UDIDs from other members and add these to his/her mobile provisioning file.

 To upload a signed development app to the Defold Dashboard, the following steps are required:

-- In the editor, select to <kbd>Project ▸ Sign iOS App...</kbd>
+- In the editor, select <kbd>Project ▸ Sign iOS App...</kbd>
 - Select your code signing identity.
 - Browse for your mobile provisioning file.
 - Press the *Sign and upload* button.

 ![Signing the app](images/ios/sign.png)

-The Defold dev app is uploaded to the project page in the Dashboard.
+The Defold dev app is uploaded to the project page on the Dashboard.
 Each project member can now:

 - Browse to the Dashboard from their iOS device.